Following

 of the cabin in the Keel.

-the spring of 1910 the new crew began training and then moved
+of 1910 the new crew began training and then moved in to the

-the Mayfly made her static trials in the shed.
-The motors
+made her static trials in the shed.
+The motors were run and

-were run and controls operated but outdoor trials could not
+controls operated but outdoor trials could not be completed

-be completed until the weather moderated.
-It was not until
+until the weather moderated.
+It was not until March that the

-March that the crew were reported ready for launching the
+crew were reported ready for launching the great experimental

 A